 Windows Media Player Server execution failed

 Sometimes, virus malware infection in your computer may damage the registry files and it could lead to failure of server execution.
 So we recommend scan your computer with the latest updated antivirus program.

-It’s possible, the file you trying to open might corrupt due to incomplete download or transfer, try open the file with a different media player like VLC and check.
+It’s possible, that the file you trying to open might corrupt due to an incomplete download or transfer, try open the file with a different media player like VLC and check.